 — talkSPORT (@talkSPORT) June 27, 2021

 This was on display during his peak years with Real Madrid, where he was the most feisty player on the pitch.
-Thankfully, Pepe has cooled down as the years have gone by, though he is still remembered as a no-nonsense character who is high on adrenaline.
+Thankfully, Pepe has cooled down as the years have gone by, defying time by becoming a key player for Porto aged 39.

 The infamy of world football has a favourite boy in Luis Suarez.
 The biter of the game has sunk his teeth into three different opponents, with the final one coming at the 2014 World Cup.
 However, Suarez’s bad blood with players started way earlier.

 No matter his antics, Suarez was a prolific goal scorers and one of the best players to have never won the Ballon d’Or

 My apologies to Chiellini: pic.twitter.com/CvfkkjxzlM

 He was involved in an ugly racial spat with Patrice Evra that ended with the striker getting an eight-match ban.
 Moreover, the bite at the World Cup is not the only point of anger people have with Suarez.

 At the 2010 FIFA World Cup in South Africa, Suarez famously stopped a certain goal of Ghana with his hands on the goal line.

 8 years ago today, Luis Suarez was sent off for a last minute handball against Ghana.